HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Basic-Setup-Guide/README.md

 ![](images/watson-iot-connections.png)

-Note that connecting to the app would involve restaging it.
-However, it has been noticed that further connections established between other services and the __*Node-RED Starter*__ app would result in the mulfunctioning of the Node-RED flows.
+Note that connecting to the app would involve re-staging it.
+However, it has been noticed that further connections established between other services and the __*Node-RED Starter*__ app would result in the malfunctioning of the Node-RED flows.

 ## Create Device Types ##